Table of Contents

 Selecting a local port

-Up to DataMiner 7.0.3, DataMiner uses the same SSH connection if the polling IP is the same (RN 3859), which can cause problems.
-A workaround is to specify a different local IP port in the element wizard.
+In legacy DataMiner versions prior to 7.0.3 (RN 3859), DataMiner uses the same SSH connection if the polling IP is the same, which can cause problems.
+Because of this, in older protocols, a workaround may be used that allows the user to specify a different local IP port in the element wizard, by defining the following in the protocol:

 <PortSettings>